readdy/readdy_documentation/readdy_documentation/system.md

 print(system.kbt)
 >>> 0.5824569789674953 kilocalorie / mole
 ```
-When setting the `unit_system` constructor argument to `None`, i.e., one wants to perform a simulation without units, the thermal energy will be defaulted to `kbt=1` and one cannot set a temperature anymore but has to set `kbt` directly.
+When setting the `unit_system` constructor argument to `None`, one sets up a unitless system.
+In such a case the thermal energy will be defaulted to `kbt=1` and one cannot set a temperature anymore but has to set `kbt` directly.
 ```python
 system = readdy.ReactionDiffusionSystem(box_size=(10, 10, 10), unit_system=None)
 print(system.kbt)